1978 American League Championship Series: Game 3

 Yankee starter Catfish Hunter pitched a fine game, going six innings, except for one thing: three consecutive home runs by George Brett.
 Still, Hunter had a 4–3 lead after six thanks to a homer, RBI single, and sacrifice fly by Reggie Jackson.
 Jackson also scored a run in the fourth when Fred Patek overthrew Darrell Porter at home plate as Jackson was attempting to score on a hit by Lou Piniella.
+The Yankees tried to extend the lead in the fourth, but Piniella was thrown out at the plate on a hit by Graig Nettles.

-The Royals, however, got to Goose Gossage in the top of the eighth.
+The Royals missed an opportunity in the top of the sixth when Pete LaCock led the inning off with a triple, but Hunter retired the next three batters without the run scoring.
+They got to Goose Gossage in the top of the eighth, however.
 Amos Otis doubled to right and Porter singled him in to tie it.
 After a Clint Hurdle single, Porter scored the go-ahead run on a groundout by Al Cowens.

 But, the Yanks would not be denied.
 After a one-out single by Roy White, Royals manager Whitey Herzog replaced his starter, left-hander Paul Splittorff, with right-hander Doug Bird to face Thurman Munson.
 Munson then greeted Bird with a 460-foot, game-winning, two-run blast into the Yankee bullpen in deep left-center field.

 Gossage retired the Royals in the ninth and got the win.

 The other irony of this game, besides Brett's three homers in a losing effort, was that Reggie Jackson was so productive against Paul Splittorff after former manager Billy Martin's claims that Jackson couldn't hit Splittorff during the 1977 American League Championship Series the year prior.

 Brett was the second player to hit three home runs in a League Championship Series game.
 Bob Robertson was the first, doing so in Game 2 of the 1971 NLCS.

 Game 4

 Yankee manager Bob Lemon decided to use the sore-armed Ron Guidry to close out the series at Yankee Stadium.
 Guidry turned in an effective performance, going eight innings and giving up one run on seven hits and striking out seven.

 It didn't start out that way, though.
 George Brett led the game off with a triple off Guidry and Hal McRae immediately followed by driving in Brett with a single.
 But, the Royals would come up zeros the rest of the way.
 Meanwhile, Graig Nettles tied it with a homer in the second inning, and Roy White hit the deciding homer in the fifth off Dennis Leonard.

-Guidry left in the ninth after giving up a leadoff double to Amos Otis and Goose Gossage set down the next three Royal batters to close out the series and win their third straight AL Pennant.
+Guidry left in the ninth after giving up a leadoff double to Amos Otis and Goose Gossage set down the next three Royal batters to close out the series and win their third straight AL pennant.